ranocha/SummationByPartsOperators.jl/docs/src/ad.md

 ## Jacobian-vector products

-There is a nat trick that you can use if you are only interested in Jacobian-vector products.
+There is a neat trick that you can use if you are only interested in Jacobian-vector products.
 [ForwardDiff.jl](https://github.com/JuliaDiff/ForwardDiff.jl) does not offer such a functionality at the time of writing, but Simon Byrne suggested the following implementation.